Disclaimer: you will learn many popular French swear words explained in English. This blog post might be not appropriate for a young audience.

 English Literal Translation: Lick ass

-A “lèche cul” is commonly known as a person who will go to many lengths to look impressive, good, and worthy towards another person.
+A “lèche cul” is commonly known as a person who will go to any lengths to look impressive, good, and worthy to another person.

 Il veut répondre à toutes les questions, un vrai lèche cul.

 He wants to answer all the questions, a real ass-kisser.